Navigating Rifts in Human-LLM Grounding: Study and Benchmark: Human-LLM Grounding Acts

 \subsection{\hlsecondarytab{Addressing Acts}}

-\emph{Addressing} acts explicitly signal a potential misunderstanding.
-Here, participants are addressing this failure in an interaction.
+Addressing acts are made in response to detection of inadequate grounding.
+They explicitly signal a potential misunderstanding.
+Here, participants engage with a focus on addressing the failure.

-\paragraph{\texttt{\hlsecondarytab{Reformulations}}} occur when a participant repeats or restates their query because of a failure to ground.
+\emph{Reformulations} occur when a participant repeats or restates their query in other words because of a failure to ground.
 An utterance is a reformulation if the succeeding utterance from the same participant is semantically equivalent to the original.
 Reformulations are prevalent in search engine and information retrieval domains ~\cite{lau1999patterns}.